allo-/virtual_webcam_background/README.md

     cd animation
     ffmpeg -i ../animation.gif -vf fps=10 out%04d.png

-Animations currently run at the framerate of the virtual webcam, so their speed depends on the framerate that your computer is able to achieve for the virtual webcam.
-When using the `ffmpeg` command, you can adapt the framerate of the video to the framerate of the virtual webcam using the `fps` parameter.
+When using the `ffmpeg` command, you can change the framerate of the video using the `fps` parameter.

 Note that the script loads all images of an animation into RAM scaled to the resolution of your webcam, so using too long animations is not a good idea.

 ## Advanced

-You can try alternative models by editing the source code.
+You can try alternative neural network models by editing the source code.

 To download other models get the full `get-model.sh` script from [https://github.com/ajaichemmanam/simple\_bodypix\_python](https://github.com/ajaichemmanam/simple_bodypix_python) and run it with one of these combinations: